Redox1223/component101/MagneticFeildSensor/README.md

 # C0004-Magnetic fields sensor

-## Introduction

-- Magnetic field sensors are electronic devices that detect and measure magnetic fields around permanent magnets, current conductors, and electrical devices.
+Magnetic field sensors are electronic devices that detect and measure magnetic fields around permanent magnets, current conductors, and electrical devices.
 As the world becomes increasingly electrified, there is a growing demand for improved positional and current sensing.

 ## Image